ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Nested-Token {#Nested-Token}

-The Nested-Token option provides a means of representing claims from a submodule that has its own attesting environment, i.e., it has keys distinct from the attester producing the surrounding token.
+The Nested-Token type provides a means of representing claims from a submodule that has its own attesting environment, i.e., it has keys distinct from the attester producing the surrounding token.
 Claims are represented in a signed EAT token.
 Inclusion of a signed eat as a claim cryptographically binds the EAT to the surrounding token.
 If it was conveyed in parallel with the surrounding token, there would be no such binding and attackers could substitute a good attestation from another device for the attestation of an errant subsystem.